mandeep170/projectjellyfish/README.md

  - Confirm the product was added
     - Navigate to Store > Products
     - Locate and confirm the product was added to the store
+3. Add the product to the Display reference Node on the marketplace
+ - Navigate to Content > Add Content > Product
+ - Enter the Product Name
+ - Enter a Description for the product
+ - Click "Choose File" and upload an image for the product
+ - Click "Add Existing Product"
+   - In the product field, enter the SKU for the item you created
+   - Click "Add Product"
+ - Click "Save"
+4. Visit the Marketplace Catalog and confirm the product you added is located in the catalog.

 ###Configuring the Cloud Gateway
 1. Adding templates to ManageIQ